buee86/jetson_snmp/README.md

 Yes, some of these are unnecessary, just my standard practice for keeping up to date and getting rid of clutter
 2. Install snmpd on the Nano `sudo apt install snmpd`
 3. Install *python3*, `sudo apt install python3` --- **The scripts will not work with python2, although they could with some mild modifications**
 4. I would recommend becoming root at this point just because it's easier.
-The remainder of the commands are assuming that you're root.
-If you do not want to become root, tack the "sudo" on the front of each command
+The remainder of the commands are assuming that you're root. **If you do not want to become root, tack the "sudo" on the front of each command**
 5. Might as well go directly to the snmp folder `cd /etc/snmp`
 6. Make a backup of the default snmpd.conf file `mv snmpd.conf snmpd.conf.default`
 7. Clone this repo `git clone https://github.com/buee86/jetson_snmp.git`, which should put a new folder in your current directory, *jetson_nano*
-8. Copy the Python files to the directory `cp jetson_nano/*.py ./`
+8. Copy the Python files to the directory `cp jetson_snmp/*.py ./`
 9. Copy the modified snmpd.conf file to the current directory `cp jetson_nano/*.conf ./`
 10. Edit the snmpd.conf.
 Anything in square brackets needs to be filled out. `sysLocation` and `sysContact` are optional, but you **will** need to provide a community name, the default in the file is read-only.
 11. Ensure proper permissions*